 There is a hybrid option to consider, too.
 Sometimes you need to replace a carpet, while the carpet pad is still salvageable.
-If this is your situation, hanging onto a carpet pad while replacing the actual carpet can help save a little bit of money while still restoring your carpet back to normal.
+If this is your situation, hanging onto a carpet pad while replacing the actual carpet can save a little bit of money while still restoring your carpet back to normal.

-If your property has suffered water damage, no matter the source, your best bet is always to call a water damage restoration professional to assess and repair the damage.
+If your property has suffered water damage, no matter the source, your bet is always to call a water damage restoration professional to assess and repair the damage.
 They can ensure that there will be no long-term issues such as structural damage or mold growth.

 Tips for Water-Damaged Carpet Restoration

 A few tips for restoring water-damaged carpet:

 - Always check the carpet pad — not just the carpet surface.
 You will also want to make sure the sub-floor and sill plates are in good condition.